DireshDavid/SDGP_CS_18/README.md

 The main application is held in the sub-dirctory titled "flutter_app."

-In order to view the source cod of the application flutter is required.
+In order to view the source code of the application flutter is required.

 An important thing to keep in mind is when running the main dart file within the "flutter_app" directory the following error message may appear:
 "The plugin `tflite` uses a deprecated version of the Android embedding.